kubernetes-sigs/cluster-api-provider-aws/docs/book/src/development/development.md

       disable: false # Set to false to enable creation of the default node role for managed machine pools
 ```

 create IAM Resources that will be needed for bootstrapping EKS

 ```bash
 $ ./bin/clusterawsadm bootstrap iam create-cloudformation-stack --config=config-bootstrap.yaml
 Attempting to create AWS CloudFormation stack cluster-api-provider-aws-sigs-k8s-io
 ```

-this will create cloudformation stack for those IAM resources
+This will create cloudformation stack for those IAM resources

 ```bash
 Following resources are in the stack: